 technique of sounding measurement (TECSOU)

 See S-101 DCEG clause 11.3 for the listings of allowable values.
 Values populated in S-57 for these attributes other than the allowable values will not be converted across to S-101.
-Data Producers are advised to check any populated values for CONDTN and STATUS on SOUNDG and amend appropriately.
+Data Producers are advised to check any populated values for QUASOU and TECSOU on SOUNDG and amend appropriately.

 The S-101 Boolean attribute display uncertainties introduces the option to encode additional information related to Sounding, and is mandatory for all Sounding features of depth 30 metres or less.
 There is no corresponding encoding for this information on SOUNDG in S-57 – for full capability S-101 data, Data Producers will be required to evaluate their converted S-101 sounding coverage and populate this attribute appropriately, noting that during the automated conversion process the value of this attribute will be set to No.